 Tandi has been serving the UUA in many roles since 2002.
 Before joining the Pacific Western Team she served the UUA as Pacific Northwest Districts’ Program Specialist (2002-2011), Interim Director of the Youth & Young Adult Office (2010-2011), Growth Strategist (2011-2014), and Innovation & Network Specialist (2014-2016.)

-Tandi is married to Rev. Sue Phillips and has three children (ages 8, 20, and 22.)
-She lives in Tacoma, WA and Boston, MA.
+Tandi is married to Rev. Sue Phillips and has three children (ages 9, 21, and 23.)
+She lives in Tacoma, WA.